iamfaiyam/iamfaiyam/README.md

 I have a passion for data and the technology we use to improve the world we live in :earth_asia:

-Currently a part-time academic tutor @ Alchemy Tuition and a Lead Coding Instructor for CODE4FUN. :writing_hand:
+Currently a Data Management Graduate at Optus and self-employed private tutor. :writing_hand:

 <img align="right" alt="GIF" height="200px" src="https://media.giphy.com/media/qgQUggAC3Pfv687qPC/giphy.gif" />